-- Ensuring the development and implementation of the Group TAM Plan, in accordance with 49 CFR §625.25 (Transit Asset Management Plan Requirements). - (Annual Reporting for Transit Asset Management). - Approving the annual asset performance targets and Group TAM Plan Transit Award Management System (TrAMS).
+- Ensuring the development and implementation of the Group TAM Plan, in accordance with 49 CFR §625.25 (Transit Asset Management Plan Requirements). - Ensuring that the reporting requirements are completed in accordance with both 49 CFR §625.53 (Recordkeeping for Transit Asset Management) and §625.55 (Annual Reporting for Transit Asset Management). - Approving the annual asset performance targets and Group TAM Plan document.
+These required approvals will be self-certified by the Accountable Executives via the annual FTA Certifications and Assurances forms in FTA's Transit Award Management System (TrAMS).